disqus/disqus-wordpress-plugin/disqus/README.txt

 = Will I lose comments if I deactivate Disqus? =

-The Disqus for WordPress plugin automatically syncs comments back to WordPress.
-These comments will remain in WordPress should Disqus be deactivated or removed.
-You can also [export your comments](https://help.disqus.com/customer/en/portal/articles/1104797-importing-exporting#exporting) from Disqus at any time.
+No. You can [export your comments](https://help.disqus.com/customer/en/portal/articles/1104797-importing-exporting#exporting) from Disqus at any time even after you have deactivated the plugin.
+If you enable Comment Syncing, you can automatically have all Disqus comments sync back to your WordPress database and therefore maintain a copy of your comments in both locations.

 = Can I import my existing WordPress comments into Disqus? =

 Yes, you can import your existing WordPress comments into Disqus during installation.
+To import comments, just click "Import Comments" in the Syncing tab to get started.

 = How do I set up Single Sign-On (SSO)? =